-- Elementary school counseling
+- Elementary and secondary school counseling

-- Counseling theories
+- Counseling theories and techniques

-- Counseling techniques
+- Counseling program management

 - Assessment techniques

-- Career counseling/ assessment
+- Career counseling

 - Social and multicultural counseling

 Licensed teachers with a bachelor's degree may apply for an alternative access license, allowing them to work as a school counselor for up to three years while completing their master's degree.